deffs/NASA-epic-React/README.md

 What I Learned:
   1. Javascript is more confusing than I previously thought
   2. React is quite powerful, but has its limitations
-  3. How much I underappreciate Native iOS
+  3. How much I under appreciate Native iOS
-  4. I should take a React Native course to acutally understand what is going on in the code
+  4. I should take a React Native course to actually understand what is going on in the code